joannesong/AC-Android/lessons/intro-to-databases/README.md

 ### `CREATE TABLE` statements

 Create a new table in the database.
-Allows you to specify the name of the table and the name and data type of each field (column) in the table.
+Allows you to specify the name of the table and the name and data type of each field (column) in the table:

 ```SQL
 CREATE TABLE table_name (column_1 datatype, column_2 datatype, column_3 datatype);